What we do

 Every year we recruit and train aid workers.
 They're deployed on international Red Cross humanitarian and development field operations.
 Find out more about the programme, the skills you'll need and how to apply.

 We are one of a small number of National Societies globally that recruit, train and provide aid workers for field operations.
 Our aid workers overseas are supported by funding from Ministry of Foreign Affairs and Trade, through the New Zealand Aid Programme and by our generous donors.

 Aid workers are recruited on an ongoing basis.

 Applications are now closed for this year's International Mobilisation and Preparation for ACTion (IMPACT) training course.

 We receive applications all year round.

-Applications received from 26 August 2016 will be considered for next year's IMPACT course (to be held in 2017).Apply to be an Aid Worker
+Applications received before 1st November 2017 will be considered for the next IMPACT course (16–23 March 2018).Apply to be an Aid Worker

 What's it like?